IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-plugin/jsonschema-plugin-settings-page/README.md

 # Purpose

-This WordPress plugin should represent a proof of concept for a WordPress plugin declaring its settings page using a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/).
+This sub project should represent a proof of concept for a WordPress plugin declaring its settings page using a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/).

 _The plugin does not need to have any other purpose than acting as a show case for rendering a settings page using a JSON Schema definition of the plugin settings._